realr4an/teams-presence-guardian/README.md

    - Notification channels (Telegram, Pushover, Twilio)
    - `monitors` entries for Teams logs (classic + new) or add your own feeds
    - `windows_notifications` if you want to listen to Action Center toasts (Teams/Outlook, etc.)
+   - Secrets can reference environment variables via `${MY_ENV_VAR}` tokens so you avoid storing credentials in plain text.
 4. **Run the tray app:**
    ```powershell
    python .\src\main.py --config .\src\config.yaml